liambaumann/tuwel-autologin/README.md

-Below is a shortened version of the README.md file:

----

 # TUWEL Auto Registration

 This Tampermonkey script streamlines the login process for TU Wien by automatically clicking the necessary buttons on the TUWEL and SAML login pages.